tobiasschuerg/InfluxDB-Client-for-Arduino/README.md

 In case that data should be written in longer periods and gathered data consists of several points batch size should be set to an expected number of points.

-To set batch size we use [setWriteOptions](#write-options) method, where second parameter controls batch size:
+To set batch size we use [setWriteOptions](#write-options) function, where second parameter controls batch size:
 ```cpp
 // Enable messages batching
 client.setWriteOptions(WritePrecision::MS, 10);